visgl/deck.gl/docs/layers/text-layer.md

 - Default `null`

 The color to use for text background, in `[r, g, b]`.
 Each component is in the `[0, 255]` range.
-Alpha is determined by the per-object color.
+The alpha of the background matches the opacity of each object, controlled by the props `getColor` and `opacity`.

 ##### `fontFamily` (String, optional)